Family Tax Benefit PART A and PART B

 The base rate for FTB Part A in 2019-20 is $59.78 for each child per fortnight.
 However, the base rate isn’t the minimum rate of FTB Part A. You might get less depending on your family’s circumstances.

 As mentioned above you have to pass the income test in order to receive FTB A. Currently if you earn less than $54,677 your payment won't be affected, and you will receive the maximum rate of FTB A. This is also the case if you or your partner receive an income support payment.

 For families which earn between $54,677 and $98,988 the rate reduces for each dollar earned above $54,677 until it reaches the base rate of FTB A, at which point it won’t reduce further.

 If your family’s income is over $98,988 an income test is applied to work out how much FTB A you will receive.
 This test reduces the rate of FTB A by 30 cents for each dollar of income over $98,988 until your payment is nil.
 If your famil’s income is close to the annual limit you may want to consider either a different payment choice or claiming as a lump sum at the end of the financial year to avoid over payment.

 Maintenance Action Test

 If you or your partner have a child from a previous relationship you need to try and obtain child support to receive more than the base rate of FTB A by applying for a child support assessment.
 Generally speaking the more child support assistance you receive the less FTB A you will receive.
-You can learn more about this by visiting the Department of Human Services.
+You can learn more about this by visiting Services Australia.

 Family Tax Benefit Part A Supplement

-To receive the FTB Part A supplement for 2018-19, your child also needs to meet:
+To receive the FTB Part A supplement, your child also needs to meet: